ThinkingJoules/snapgraph/README.md

 Note: If the column is specifed in the config as `{linkMultiple: false}` then `.linkRowTo()` will throw an error if you attempt to link more than one entry to that column at a time.

 ## Functions and derived data
-GBase supports functions that can pull data from one layer down and do math and put the result in the specified column.
+GBase supports functions that can pull data from one layer down (or above) and do math and put the result in the column specified with the function.
 ```
 let baseID = b123
 let userFN = 'SUM({b123/t3/p2},{b123/t3/p4}) * {b123/t3/p6.b123/t5/p1}'